-Effective July 1, 2011, there shall be no furloughs of bargaining unit members throughout the remainder of the term of this Agreement.
+Effective July 1, 2011, there shall be no furloughs of bargaining unit members throughout the

-ARTICLE 37.
-VOLUNTARY SEPARATION PROGRAM
+ARTICLE 37 VOLUNTARY SEPARATION PROGRAM

 The Union and the Employer recognize the continuing need to address the State's fiscal condition, and to that end agree that the State may implement a Voluntary Separation Program (VSP).
-Through the VSP, the State will offer participating employees the benefit of severance pay and severance benefits, in order to reduce the number of filled positions and abolish those positions that are vacated by employees who are approved to and participate in the VSP.
+Through the VSP, the State will offer employees the benefit of severance pay and severance benefits in order to reduce the number of employees and abolish positions that are vacated by employees who are approved to participate in and do participate in the VSP.
 The Employer will provide the information necessary to enable employees to make knowing and voluntary decisions regarding participation in the VSP.

-ARTICLE 38.
-DURATION
+ARTICLE 38 DURATION